 evolved into an intricately-produced online spectacular with advertisements, games and video.
 But central to the experience was always a yarn of how Jonny saved Christmas for some poor schnook, and the appetite for the stories was insatiable.
 After thirty years of cranking out this Yuletide crap, the little muse had become an institution.

 But Jonny himself had grown increasingly dissatisfied in recent years.
 For all the fame and wealth that the stories had brought him, the driving force behind his adventures was always his fierce devotion to the Yuletide season.
 But lately he felt cynical about Christmas and got his only real pleasure about the holiday from making crude jokes at its expense.
 What was worse, he sensed the same from everyone around him.
 When he was a little boy, his emotional momentum for Christmas started by watching wholesome, optimistic holiday programming like How the Grinch Stole Christmas, A Charlie Brown Christmas, and Miracle on 34th Street.
 Now, kids set the tone for the holiday with sneering crap like Bad Santa, A Very Murray Christmas and Grandma Got Run Over by a Reindeer.
 And of course, the annual Jonny Christmas story.

 Jonny was awoken by his gorgeous maid.

-Jonny finally opened up about it later that morning during brunch at their favorite diner which featured headshots of the thousands of actors who had eaten there over the decades.
-As they took their seats at their favorite table underneath an oil painting of Jonny and Boris, the muse let loose before anyone could even open a menu.
+Jonny finally opened up about it later that morning during brunch at his cronies' favorite diner which featured headshots of the thousands of actors who had eaten there over the decades.
+As he and his friends took their seats at their usual table underneath an oil painting of Jonny and Boris, the muse let loose before anyone could even open a menu.